 Interfacing comes in various weights and sew-in or fusible form types.
 The weight is almost always lighter than the fabric you are sewing but should always have the same cleaning-care requirement.

-One exception is something like a baseball hat bill or fabric bowl.
-That interfacing is much heavier than the fabric to achieve the stiff hat bill or bowl shape.
+One exception is something such as a baseball hat bill or fabric dish.
+That interfacing is much heavier than the fabric to achieve the stiff hat bill or dish shape.

 Which One to Use